-We may have air conditioned comfort when in doors (I anticipate this to be the case), but you may wish to bring a small fan, ear plugs (for when a person you room with snores throughout the night!), surge protector (very optional, but would protect your phone and computer if plugged in during a raucous South Dakota thunderstorm, and a camera
+We may have air conditioned comfort when in doors (I anticipate this to be the case), but you may wish to bring a small fan, ear plugs (for when a person in your room snores throughout the night!), surge protector (very optional, but would protect your phone and computer if plugged in during a raucous South Dakota thunderstorm), and a camera

 Important: Bring a story (3-5 minutes).
 We want to hear each other’s stories, and we want to be able to share our stories with those we meet at times.
 Humorous is good.
 Serious is good.
 Your choice.

 Plan to learn from and care for one another.